ELRabito/Exile-Anti-Floating-bug-script-aka-stair-bug/README.md

 # Exile-Anti-Floating
-- This small script will fix issues with Arma 3 when the player moves down certain geometry (Stairs for example) to fast and the player character will start floating, which most of the time results in death since the game thinks you are falling.
+- This small script will fix issues with Arma 3 when the player moves down certain geometry (Stairs for example) to fast and the player character will start floating, which most of the time results in death, since the game thinks you are falling.

 # Video Demonstration
 [![Video Demonstration](https://img.youtube.com/vi/0DGiLA8gCZM/0.jpg)](https://www.youtube.com/watch?v=0DGiLA8gCZM "Video Demonstration")